JefreyAristizabal/JefreyAristizabal/README.md

 - 🎓 I'm currently studying **Software Development** at **SENA (CTGI center)**.
 - 💻 I work with both **Front-End** and **Back-End** technologies.
-- 🌱 Currently learning more about **Java, C#, and software architecture**.
+- 🌱 Currently learning more about **React.js, Angular, and software architecture**.
-- 💬 Ask me about **Laravel, Express.js, React.js, Tailwind, or Bootstrap**.
+- 💬 Ask me about **Laravel, Express.js, Tailwind, or Bootstrap**.
 - 📫 Contact me at **jefreyaristizabalpreciado@gmail.com**

 ---